ffwagency/ffw_theme/assets/sass/styleguide.md

-# Welcome to FFW styleguide
+# Welcome to the Styleguide

 ## Style guide info